-Ah, that good old Kiwi DIY / she'll be right / No.8 wire attitude.
+Ah, property management and that good old Kiwi DIY / she’ll be right / No.8 wire attitude.
 You have to admire it in some way.
-There are still plenty of private landlords out there looking after their own rentals, running their own tenancies and even doing their own repairs and maintenance.
+There are still plenty of private landlords out there looking after their own rental property, running their own tenancies and even doing their own repairs and maintenance.

-Those days are fading though, and if you're one of those private landlords, then it might pay to take a closer look at the things that are going on right now, and the changes that are coming, that will mean you are taking bigger and bigger risks when looking after your rental property yourself.
+Those days are fading for private landlords doing their own property management.
+It might pay to take a closer look at the things that are going on right now, because the changes that are coming that will mean you’re taking bigger and bigger risks looking after your rental property yourself.